pyOpenSci/python-package-guide/documentation/contributing-file.md

 [list of popular licenses](https://opensource.org/licenses).
 GitHub also has a [handy tool](https://choosealicense.com/) for choosing a license.

 If you choose your license through GitHub, you can also automatically get a copy of the license file to add to your repository.

+## Code of conducT

+contributors convenant...

 <!--
 pyOpenSci packages must: